How is APRA Connect different from D2A?

 - Entities will be responsible for maintaining entity information, such as contact details, responsible persons and related parties (including BEAR reporting for Authorised Deposit-taking Institutions (ADIs)) on APRA Connect.

 - For manual data entry, users will no longer be able to copy and paste multiple rows of data; copy and paste works for single cells only in APRA Connect.

 - D2A currently accepts XBRL files that are saved as .xml.
 For APRA Connect, XML and XBRL files must be submitted with the correct file extension (i.e. .xml or .xbrl) to be accepted.

-- Users will be able to save and view draft returns and locate them easily in the portal.
+- Users will be able to save and view returns in draft and locate them easily in the portal.
 Note that once draft data is saved in APRA Connect, it is visible to APRA.

 Data validation and submission of supporting information

-- APRA Connect will not accept values other than those defined in the relevant reporting standards and associated taxonomies.
+- APRA Connect will not accept values other than those defined in the relevant reporting standards and associated reporting taxonomies.
 This is unlike D2A where some data format rules are not enforced.

 - Users can upload additional information to support a return such as explanations relating to a warning message (either free text or a file).